 Notify your doctor if side effects worsen.
 Call your doctor if you experience heavy or prolonged bleeding, sudden weakness, swelling, or pain in one or both legs, trouble speaking, yellowing eyes or skin, unusual vaginal discharge, weakness or numbness on one side of the face or body, abdominal pain, swollen limbs or extremities, severe chest or shoulder pain, pain during sex, chills, fever, or genital sores while using Mirena.

-Unusually, Mirena may become dislodged.
-Contact your doctor if you cannot feel Mirena’s threads during a monthly check, if you can feel the device itself protruding from your cervix, if you or your partner experience discomfort during sex, or if you experience a significant change in your bleeding pattern from the pattern you had established with Mirena.
+Rarely, Mirena may become dislodged.
+Contact your doctor if you can feel the device itself protruding from your cervix, if you or your partner experience discomfort during sex, or if you experience a significant change in your bleeding pattern from the pattern you had established with Mirena.